selfhostedworld.com logoselfhostedworld.com

 Features:

-• content organization
+• multi-modal content organization

 What to look for in a Notion alternative